 - textiles, fabrics & yarns.

 US duty rate for clothes imported from China

-Payment of custom duties in necessary if you import goods that are valued at $200 and above.
+Payment of customs duties is necessary if you import goods that are valued at $200 and above.
 The current rates of duty are in the HTS.
 Below you can find the list of clothing items and their rates of duty in the US.

 Commodity name – US duty rate

 - Jackets imported as parts of suits of cotton (618.104.22.168) – 9.4% + 7.5%

 - Women’s or girls’ overcoats, carcoats, capes, cloaks, anoraks (including ski jackets), windbreakers and similar articles, knitted or crocheted, of wool or fine animal hair (6102.10.00.00) – 55.9¢/kg + 16.4% + 7.5%

 - Sweaters, pullovers, sweatshirts, waistcoats (vests) and similar articles of wool or fine animal hair (6111.90.05.10) – 13.6% + 7.5%